slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Without a demonstrably immense superiority in skill over the novice, there can be no true experts, only laypeople with imposing credentials.

-The better players did not examine more possibilities, only better ones — just as Capablanca had claimed.
+'The chess grand master considers no more moves than does the expert; he just knows which ones to look at.' -- Robyn Dawes The better players did not examine more possibilities, only better ones — just as Capablanca had claimed.
 Yet in both cases, the expert relies not so much on an intrinsically stronger power of analysis as on a store of structured knowledge.